arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 Checking if two arrays are equal, then, requires first checking that their lengths are the equal, and then iterating through them checking that the elements at each index are equal.

 Note that requirement 2 above varies in meaning based on data types.
 With primitives, it means that the elements are equal as determined by the `==` operator.
-With objects it generally means that they are equal according to  the objects' `equals` method, to check if their contained data is the same, though it sometimes might mean that they are equal using the `==` operator if you want to check if the arrays reference the same objects, as opposed to objects of the same type containing the same data.
+With objects it generally means that they are equal according to their class's `equals` method, to check if their contained data is the same, though it sometimes might mean that they are equal using the `==` operator if you want to check if the arrays reference the same objects, as opposed to objects of the same type containing the same data.

 ### Arrays are passed by reference